 - Part 1 - Develops your core architectural skills.
 An undergraduate degree taking three to four years to complete full time.

 - Part 1 practical experience - Taking a minimum of one year out, you'll need to find an employer, mentor and advisor to log your experience with RIBA's Professional Experience & Development Record (PEDR).

-- Part 3 - This involves a written and oral examination as well as assessment of your previous experience.
+- Part 3 - This involves a written and oral examination, as well as assessment of your previous experience.

 Course content varies between institutions, but as long as you're studying an accredited degree, you'll be able to register as an architect with the ARB and apply for RIBA Chartered Membership on completion of Part 3.

-For instance, modules on the three-year BArch (Hons) Architecture (Part 1) at Nottingham Trent University (NTU) include Technology and Environment in Architecture, Architecture in Context and Architectural Communication and Representation, where you'll learn how to use 2D and 3D design methods.
-In your final year you'll display your work as part of NTU's Degree Shows, attended by prospective employers.
+For instance, modules on the three-year, full-time BArch Architecture (ARB/RIBA Part 1) at Nottingham Trent University (NTU) include 'Technology and Environment in Architecture', 'Architecture in Context' and 'Architectural Communication and Representation', where you'll learn how to use 2D and 3D design methods.
+In your final year, you'll display your work as part of NTU's Degree Shows, attended by prospective employers.

 A full list of accredited degree courses can be found at ARB - Schools and Institutions of Architecture.

-For students who would prefer to gain practical experience as they qualify rather than study full time, degree apprenticeships are now available at a number of UK institutions.
+For students who would prefer to gain practical experience as they qualify rather than study full time, architecture degree apprenticeships are now available at a number of UK institutions.